Xnet/FlannCore/README.md

-## Welcome to Flann Mods
+## Welcome to Flann Mod

 ### What is this?
-This is the place to go if you wanna help or study the Flann Mods source code.
+This is the place to go if you wanna help or study the Flann Mod source code.
-Here we will be updating the mods while making and updating them.
+Here we will be updating the mod while making and updating it.

 Please check [tiny.cc/flga](http://tiny.cc/flga) for our minecraft forum post